xu-jiahong/xu-jiahong.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a Ph.D. student at the School of Management, University of Science and Technology of China (USTC), Hefei, China.
+I am a Ph.D. candidate at the School of Management, University of Science and Technology of China (USTC), Hefei, China.
 If you are seeking any form of academic cooperation, please feel free to email me at xujiahong@mail.ustc.edu.cn.

 I have published 10+ papers with total <a href='https://scholar.google.com/citations?user=B26bu8EAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>.
 My works have appeared in refereed journals and conferences, e.g., _Internet Research, International Journal of Information Management, Journal of Computer Information Systems, Nankai Business Review, Management Review_, the proceedings of International Conference on Information Systems (ICIS), Pacific Asia Conference on Information Systems (PACIS), and others.